Take That Vacation!

 – Time off can have several health benefits like reducing risk of heart disease, stress and depression.

-– Seeing new places and experiencing different things can have a positive effect on our overall outlook on life, providing a fresh and new perspective.
+– Seeing new places (even if it’s only a short car ride away) and experiencing different things can have a positive effect on our overall outlook on life, providing a fresh and new perspective.

 – Time away from work can also help us remember that work is just one part of who we are and remind us that we have friends, family and other life interests.